ghenttheftauto/ghent-theft-docs/home/📿 Codex/Simulation.md

 - Simulate the generation and consumption of [[⚡️Power]] on the network by producers and consumers.

-Since simulating relationships backwards and forwards into time can quickly spiral out of control, at first we’re approaching the Life simulation very individualistic.

-Citizens aren’t born from parents.
-They just get born in a [[🏥 Hospital]].
+Citizens aren born from parents.
+They get born in a [[🏥 Hospital]].

-They don’t meet anybody, live alone their whole life and die alone 😜

-Another weird reprecussion on the vision of Ghent Theft Auto will be the ability to ‘undie’ a person, i.e. starting it out really old and turning the gears of life backwards, like de-retiring and de-educating.
+A weird reprecussion on the vision of Ghent Theft Auto will be the ability to ‘undie’ a person, i.e. starting it out really old and turning the gears of life backwards, like de-retiring and de-educating.